CSGuides/grad-job-guide/_applying/cover-letter.md

 If someone on the inside told you to apply, mention that in your cover letter.

-Here are concrete examples (though note that note all of these include content on research area, as suggested above):
+Here are concrete examples (though note that not all of these include content on research area, as suggested above):

 {% if site.data.people %}